opencog/atomspace/opencog/README.md

 Important Documentation
 =======================
-Please refer to the following for sepcific questions:
+Please refer to the following for specific questions:

 * Atom vs. Value Design tradeoffs/justification.
 See [atoms/proto/README.md](atoms/proto/README.md)

+* Atomspace deisgn tradeoffs, including commentary about memory management, multi-threading, overlay atomspaces and more, are discussed in the [atomspace/README.md](atomspace/README.md) file.

 * How to add new atom or value types.
 See [README-Adding-New-Atom-Types.md](atoms/proto/README-Adding-New-Atom-Types.md)